duogals/Twitch-Future-Funk/README.md

 Future Funk css style for Twitch.tv.

 Gives Twitch.tv a Future Funk Theme.
-Finally works both logged-in and logged-out, and also with the Dark-theme enabled and disabled.
-Code has been completely overhauled and fixed.
-The code should no longer break as frequently as it did with every Twitch update.

 Works also with FrankerFaceZ and BTTV extensions!